 Joe Pool Lake is a 7,470-acre Corps reservoir on Mountain Creek in Tarrant and Dallas counties - a southwest Dallas-Fort Worth area lake with active recreational use and residential development.
 The conditions at Joe Pool Lake set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 The reservoir conditions at Joe Pool Lake - a southwest Dallas-Fort Worth area lake with active recreational use and residential development - shape construction requirements at every waterfront property.
 Seasonal changes require adjustable or floating systems at shallow-approach sites.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team provides Shoreline Protection Services in Joe Pool Lake, TX.
-We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Joe Pool Lake's position in the heart of the Dallas-Fort Worth suburban sprawl means the lake receives heavy recreational boat traffic that generates consistent wave loading on dock and retaining wall structures.
 Ski boats, wake boats, and pontoon boats create repetitive wake loading that Shore Protect Team accounts for in dock structural design - heavier piling, closer spacing, and more robust framing connections than would be needed on quieter rural lakes.
 The lake's clay shoreline soils also expand and contract with Texas's wet-dry cycles, creating additional stress on retaining walls through seasonal soil movement.